pymanopt/pymanopt/README.md

-Please refer to the **documentation at [pymanopt.github.io](https://pymanopt.github.io)** and this [arXiv note](http://arxiv.org/abs/1603.03236) to get started with manifold optimisation using Pymanopt.
+Please refer to the **documentation at [pymanopt.github.io](https://pymanopt.github.io)** and this [arXiv note](http://arxiv.org/abs/1603.03236) to get started with optimization on manifolds using Pymanopt.

 We encourage users and developers to report problems, request features, ask for help, or leave general comments either here on github,